Weijo/mini-elk/README.md

 # Requirements
 Mini-elk was tested on Ubuntu 23.04 (Live and destkop)

-You need docker and docker-compose.
+You need make, docker and docker-compose.
 Docker has to have the docker-init plugin
 ```
 Client: Docker Engine - Community
  Version:           24.0.1